Luos-io/Documentation/get-started/get-started3.md

 :::

 :::caution

-**To Prevent any mistakes, unplug the USB cable of the boards before wiring 😉**
+To Prevent any mistakes, unplug the USB cables from the boards before wiring 😉

 :::